joybob22/Mtech-Lessons/Unit 1/2 - Constants Variables and Data Types.md

 ```Swift
 	let name: String = "Alan"
 ```
-Here we tell the compiler that name will most defintely be a String.
+Here we tell the compiler that name will most definitely be a String.
 This is not required to do, but can be helpful when you are first starting to get familiar with different data types.